JohnathanADrews/HularionDeveloper/README.md

 6. Go to Apps->My Apps.
 You should see a line item for Cardarion.
 Click the run button.
 This should open the Cardarion application in a new tab.
 7. In the game tab, Click the Play A Game button in the center of the window.
 This should bring up a game board with a draggable map, a minimap, and a hand of cards.

-That's it.
-Cardarion is just the start to a simple web-based card game.
-It is meant to display the potential HX brings to make complex event-driven applications using HTML, CSS, and javascript within the HX framework.